-These are, of course, core components of a credible logistics offer; but aren’t these traits offered by many logistics companies that receive an invitation to tender?
-And what of this so-called added value and innovation?
+These are, of course, core components of a credible logistics offer; but aren’t these traits of ‘adding value’ and ‘innovation’ offered by many logistics companies that receive an invitation to tender?

-I have asked countless freight companies to expand on how they add value to a customer’s business or what innovation they truly offer and often the response is underwhelming.
-Delve a little deeper and one will find that there is certainly very little offered that could be considered fresh and innovative.
+I have asked countless freight companies to expand on how they add value to a customer’s business, or what innovation they genuinely offer, and often the response is underwhelming.
+Delve a little deeper, and one will find that there is indeed very little offered that could be considered fresh and innovative.

 Many buyers of freight and logistics services share this view.
-In recent conversations with some prominent retailers, it has become apparent that there is a degree of lethargy on this subject, so much so that many lack the energy to go through a tendering process.
-This is despite the fact that they freely admit that their supply chains lack innovation.
-Indeed, there appears to be a reluctant acceptance that nowadays no one stands out from the crowd.
+In recent conversations with some prominent retailers, it has become apparent that there is a degree of lethargy on this subject, so much so that many lack the energy to go through a tendering process; even though they freely admit that their supply chains are lacking innovation Indeed, there appears to be a reluctant acceptance nowadays, that no one stands out from the crowd.

-So what can a logistics provider do to really stand out?
+So what can a logistics provider do to stand out?

-Well, it’s no surprise that the answer, to a large degree, is in technology.
-Indeed, technology deployed in an innovative way can absolutely make the difference at a time when competitive pricing, global representation and purchase order/shipment tracking are considered core competencies that are difficult to distinguish from one provider to another.
+Well, it’s no surprise that the answer, to a significant degree, is in technology.
+Indeed, technology deployed innovatively can make the difference at a time when competitive pricing, global representation and purchase order/shipment tracking are considered core competencies that are difficult to distinguish from one provider to another.

 So what is innovative technology in the logistics world?
 Here are just a few tasters:

-This is something that eludes most mainstream logistics companies whose software solutions tend to rely on manual updates and validation checks to monitor events along a linear supply chain, often involving corrective action on late and conflicting data inputs (i.e. which eta is the correct one?).
+This is something that eludes most logistics companies whose solutions rely on manual updates and validation checks to monitor events along a linear supply chain, often involving corrective action on late and conflicting data inputs (i.e., which ETA is the correct one?).

-The fact is, none of these solutions offer true real-time visibility.
-And what does that mean?
-It means customers cannot rely on knowing what’s happening in their supply chain at any given stage on a 24/7 basis, which is why there is still virtually no take up of mobile device usage for supply chain visibility.
+The fact is, none of these solutions offer true real time visibility, so what does that mean?
+It means customers cannot rely on knowing what’s happening in their supply chain at any given stage on a 24/7 basis, which is why there is still virtually no take-up of mobile device usage for supply chain visibility.
 Everybody waits for the next day, the next week and, indeed, the next month to hone in on what’s really going on in their supply chain.

-The result is that data rarely originates from source and by missing the opportunity to create a seamless, connected global supply chain, perpetual performance improvement and accountability are lost.
+The result is that data rarely originates from source and by missing the opportunity to create a seamless, connected global supply chain, perpetual performance improvement, and accountability get lost.